Darkness4/fc2-live-dl-go/README.md

 # fc2-live-dl-go

-Inspired by https://github.com/HoloArchivists/fc2-live-dl, which is incredible work and many thanks to them.
-Created for the need to run on raspberry pi.
+Inspired by [HoloArchivists/fc2-live-dl](https://github.com/HoloArchivists/fc2-live-dl), incredible work.

 ## Motivation

-Needed to be multiplatform and run on raspberry pi.
+Needed to be multiplatform, run on raspberry pi and be light.

+Also written for training.

+Business code maintenance may not planned for the long term.
+However, PRs are accepted and will be reviewed quickly.

+Bugs will be fixed when seen.

 ## Differences and similarities between HoloArchivists/fc2-live-dl and this version